maxxiimo/the-front-end-manifesto/foundation-markup.md

 - https://github.com/maxxiimo/base-haml

-This is an implementation of [HTML5 Boilerplate][] code (v 4.0.1) in haml and arranged for a Rails project.

-NOTE: I have included some necessary asset folders and files that coincide with the defaults I will provide in this chapter.
-Since I'm using modernizr, I add the require in application.js as follows:

-    //= require jquery
-    //= require jquery_ujs
-    //= require modernizr-2.6.2.min
-    //= require_tree .

-Also, take a look at the [Groundwork][] section of the Appendix to learn about the thinking behind our [Gemfile][] and [.gitignore][] files, as well as deploying to Heroku.
+Take a look at the [Groundwork][] section of the Appendix to learn about the thinking behind our [Gemfile][] and [.gitignore][] files, as well as deploying to Heroku.

+NOTE: This is an implementation of [HTML5 Boilerplate][] code (v 4.0.1) in haml and arranged for a Rails project.
+I have included some necessary asset folders and files that coincide with the defaults I will provide in this chapter.

+IMPORTANT: Since I'm using modernizr, add the following to config/environments/production.rb:

+    # Precompile additional assets (application.js, application.css, and all non-JS/CSS are already added)
+    config.assets.precompile += %w( modernizr-2.6.2.min.js )

 ##### About HTML5 Boilerplate